What were clinical commissioning groups?

 Clinical commissioning groups (CCGs) were created following the Health and Social Care Act in 2012, and replaced primary care trusts on 1 April 2013.
-They are clinically-led statutory NHS bodies responsible for the planning and commissioning of health care services for their local area.
-As of 1 April 2021, following a series of mergers, there are 106 CCGs in England.
+They were clinically-led statutory NHS bodies responsible for the planning and commissioning of health care services for their local area.
+As of 1 April 2021, following a series of mergers, there were 106 CCGs in England.
+They were dissolved in July 2022 and their duties taken on by the new integrated care systems (ICSs).

-The NHS expects that CCG functions will be subsumed into integrated care systems over the course of 2021/22, with CCGs ceasing to exist as statutory organisations by April 2022.
-Until then they remain the organisations that are responsible for getting the best possible health outcomes for their local population.
+CCG functions were subsumed into integrated care systems, with CCGs ceasing to exist as statutory organisations in July 2022.
+Until then they remained the organisations responsible for getting the best possible health outcomes for their local population.

-This involves assessing local needs, deciding priorities and strategies, and then buying services on behalf of the population from providers such as hospitals, clinics, community health bodies, etc. It is an ongoing process.
-CCGs must constantly respond and adapt to changing local circumstances.
-They are responsible for the health of their entire population and measured by how much they improve outcomes.
+This involved assessing local needs, deciding priorities and strategies, and then buying services on behalf of the population from providers such as hospitals, clinics, community health bodies, etc. It is an ongoing process.
+CCGs needed to constantly respond and adapt to changing local circumstances.
+They were responsible for the health of their entire population and measured by how much they improve outcomes.

 - membership bodies, with local GP practices as the members